SeyyedKhandon/coach/contribution.md

 5. **Merging to Main**: Only the `develop` branch can be merged into the `main` branch following this pattern:

-   - Create a `release` branch based on the `main` branch.
+   - Create a conventional branch based on the `main` branch.
-   - Merge the `develop` branch into the `release` branch.
-   - After receiving at least one approval, merge the `release` branch into the `main` branch.
+   - After receiving at least one approval, merge the branch into the `develop` branch and then after getting final approval we can merge the `develop` branch into the `main` branch.

 ## QA/Review Issue/pull-requests

-Please write down your QA process via a comment under the issues.
+Please submit your QA through github issues.

-Remember to communicate and coordinate with your team members throughout the process.
-By following these guidelines, we can ensure a reliable and well-maintained codebase.

-If you have any questions, you can create any issue for that or just email me: `seyyedkhandon@gmail.com`
+If you have any other types of questions that does not fit here such as advertisements, please contact us via email: <cafedx.com@gmail.com>